 Scheduled Beach Explorations

 For more information about these explorations, sign up to receive a Bainbridge Beach Explorer newsletter through the Sustainable Bainbridge home page, upper right corner -- check the box for "beach explorer" after entering your email address.
-We send out a newsletter prior to each event, and if there is a special opportunity for beach explorers.
+We send out a newsletter prior to each event, as well as when there is a special opportunity for beach explorers.

 NOTE: You may have read the news about the sea star wasting disease.
-It has come to Bainbridge Island, both around the ferry terminal and at Point White Pier on the west side of the island.
+It has come to Bainbridge Island; we have found die-off of sea stars at several of the beaches we monitor.
 Stars affected on our beaches are sunflower, ochre, mottled and leather stars.
 Giant pink stars have disappeared from places where we usually see them.
 Bainbridge Beach Naturalists are monitoring the situation in cooperation with scientists who are tracking the disease in our Salish Sea.